ivnovyuriy/itran-lab6-argocd/README.md

-# ArdoCD with Wordpress Application && Notifying to Telegram app
+# ArdoCD with Wordpress Application

 1. Installing ArgoCD and Proxifying it to our publicIP